Photoassociative ionization of Na inside a storage ring

-Consequently, when measuring the rate constants $K_{||}$ and $K_{\bot}$ for identical conditions of probe intensity, one can expect $K_{||} / K_{\bot} =4$.
+where the $\frac{1}{4}$ comes from the average on $\theta$.Therefore, when measuring the rate constants $K_{||}$ and $K_{\bot}$ for identical conditions of probe intensity, one can expect $K_{||} / K_{\bot} =4$, since $K$ is proportional to the squared modulus of the matrix element .
 And this is what we experimentally observed and represented on fig.~\ref{fig:graphpol}.
 Although this simple model indeed explains the overall factor of 4, it does not predict the dependence observed for other linear polarizations.
-A more detailled model would be necessary to fully explain the behavior of $K$ with respect to the polarization angle in intermediate cases, but similar results were obtained in experiments using a decelerated atomic beam of sodium~\cite{RamirezSerrano_2002}.
-Furthermore, we measured that for a circular polarization the value of $K_{PAI}^{1D}$ is a factor 3.4 ($\pm0.2$) lower than the one measured in the ideal 1D case of a linear polarization parallel to the collision axis.
-And obviously, no polarization effect on PAI could be detected in a standard 3D MOT.
+A more detailed model would be necessary to fully explain the behavior of $K$ with respect to the polarization angle in intermediate cases, but similar results were obtained in experiments using a decelerated atomic beam of sodium~\cite{RamirezSerrano_2002}.

-The polarization experiment therefore certifies that in the atomotrom, the axis of collision is well determined, and that it can reasonnably be considered as a 1D collisional system.
-This result validates our choice of the atomotron as an ultracold unidimensional system, in which PAI rates can finally be reasonably compared to those obtained in a standard 3D MOT.
+The polarization experiment therefore certifies that in the atomotrom, the axis of collision is better determined, when compared to a regular trap.
+This result validates our choice of the atomotron as an ultracold close to unidimensional system, in which PAI rates can finally be reasonably compared to those obtained in a standard 3D MOT.

 Consequently, in a second set of experiments, determination of $K_{PAI}$ as a function of intensity was carried out in both trapping configurations (fig.~\ref{fig:kinten}), in order to dig further into dimensionality effects on PAI.
 The MOT is constantly on, as well as the probe laser, whose polarization is now kept circular.